ztj/ztj.github.io/_posts/2015-06-11-macbook-habitual-synergy.md

 In fact, only the lowest quality keyboards used anything without a major hitched, long travel click emulating the feel of an old fashioned mechanical lever typewriter.
 That is, until notebook computers began taking over the landscape.
-For a long time, notebook designers seeked to emulate this feeling as much as they could.
+For a long time, notebook designers tried to emulate this feeling as much as they could.
 They never really managed to emulate the hitched click, but, they did often brag of their key travel, which was really only relevant when comparing to the emulated keyboards, as the real typewriter key travel was immense.